cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 Instead of replaying all the WALs up to the latest one, we can ask PostgreSQL to stop replaying WALs at any given point in time, after having extracted a base backup.
 PostgreSQL uses this technique to achieve *point-in-time* recovery (PITR).
+The presence of a WAL archive is mandatory.

 !!!
-Note
-    PITR is available from recovery object stores as well as `Backup` objects.
+Important
+    PITR requires you to specify a **recovery target**, by using the options described in the ["Recovery targets" section](#recovery-targets) below.

-The operator will generate the configuration parameters required for this feature to work in case a recovery target is specified, like in the following example that uses a recovery object stored in Azure and a timestamp based
+The operator will generate the configuration parameters required for this feature to work in case a recovery target is specified.

-goal:
+#### PITR from an object store

+The example below uses a recovery object store in Azure that contains both the base backups and the WAL archive.
+The recovery target is based on a requested timestamp:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1